onigoetz/anypack-plugin-serve/README.md

 Sets a level for which messages should appear in the console.
 For example: if `warn` is set, every message at the `warn` and `error` levels will be visible.
 This module doesn't produce much log output, so you probably won't have to fiddle with this.

-A `timestamp: true` property/value may also be used to preface each log line with an `HH:mm:ss` format timestamp.

 ### `middleware`
 Type: `Function`<br>
 Default: `(app, builtins) => {}`